IorekHan/AWS/EC2/readme.md

 ```
 - public IPv4 address may shift, prive will not

 # Security Groups
-- Policy restrain accesses to instances
+- Firewall with policy restraining accesses to instances